 The appearance of Jabal Maqla’s darkened top is visually stunning when it is viewed with the Exodus story in mind.

-There is disagreement among proponents of the mountain being Mount Sinai over whether this appearance is evidence of the phenomenon described in Exodus when God is said to have descended upon the mountain.
+There is disagreement among proponents of Jabal Maqla being Mount Sinai though over whether this appearance is evidence of the phenomenon described in Exodus when God descended upon the mountain.

 The rocks at the top of the mountain are only black on the outside.
-The inside is a different color, making it tempting for believers in the Exodus story to envision the rocks as having been burnt.
+The inside is a different color (red, pink, brown), making it tempting to envision the rocks as having been burnt.

 Bob Cornuke, the President of the BASE Institute, climbed the mountain in the 1980s and described the rocks at the top as completely black and looking slick like glass.